xipingyan/study_onetbb/README.md

 # study_onetbb
-Learn how to optimize cpp code based on oneTBB.
+Learn how to optimize cpp code based on oneTBB(Threading Building Blocks).

 # How to build and run